The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Introduction

+A good policy---i.e., a decision rule specifying which profiles to display in each period---for these platforms should dynamically track the state of the system, including users’ backlogs, matches and prior interactions, and then use this information to select which profiles to display in the current period while accounting for the expected impact of these decisions on all future periods.
+Implementing such a policy, however, is extremely challenging.
+The problem is NP-hard~\citep{rios2021}, the state space grows combinatorially, and users' behavior may evolve in complex, path-dependent ways.
+As a result, platforms may be compelled to adopt simpler heuristic approaches or to focus only on the short-term consequences of their decisions.
+Yet, choosing among these alternatives requires a clear understanding of how they affect overall match generation and how their performance interacts with platform design choices and users' behavior.

-In this paper, we study the problem of deciding the subset of profiles to display to each user in each period to maximize the expected number of matches under different platform designs, whereby a match between two users realizes if, and only if, both users like each other, potentially in different periods.
+In this paper, we theoretically and empirically study the robustness of different approaches to decide the subset of profiles to display to each user in each period to maximize the expected number of matches, whereby a match between two users realizes if, and only if, both users like each other, potentially in different periods.
 The goal of this paper is twofold.
-First, we provide a framework that allows for various platform designs, varying two key features to accommodate different functionalities: (i) {the sequence of interactions}, i.e., whether the platform restricts to one-directional interactions---where one side evaluates first and the second only observes users that previously liked them---or allows two-directional ones---where both sides can start the path towards a match by being the first evaluator; and (ii) {the timing of matches}, allowing them to be sequential---whereby users see and like each other in different periods conditional on an initial like---or non-sequential---in which users can see and like each other in the same period.
-Our second goal is to investigate the effectiveness of commonly used algorithms and analyze their performance in theory and practice for the platform designs mentioned above.
+First, we develop a general theoretical model and provide performance guarantees for commonly used algorithms, offering insights into their effectiveness in dynamic two-sided settings.
+Second, we empirically examine the robustness of these methods to variations in platform design and user behavior, demonstrating how design choices and behavioral dynamics interact to influence match outcomes.
+By combining a thorough theoretical analysis with extensive simulations, our results provide both principled guidance and practical insights for optimizing curated dating platforms.